mguery/aws-projects/README.md

 ## Step 1: Create VPC
-A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
-It's logically isolated from other virtual networks in the AWS Cloud.
-You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.
+virtual private cloud (VPC) - isolated virtual network where you can define your own space and control/manage/organize your ntwk and resources / pay for the resources used like ec2i

 from [vpc console](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), click create vpc
 - name tag - DemoVPC